Edilawit-Manaye/sample_repository/README.md

 - 🔥 **Streaks Overview**
   See current and longest streaks to keep momentum high.

-- 🗓️ **Consistency Calendar**
-  Monthly calendar with green highlights for completed days.

 - 📬 **Push & Local Notifications**
   Firebase Cloud Messaging + local notifications for reliable, on‑time nudges.